Barbra Streisand Sings Jazz Standards

 Bossa Nova Movie

 “Gentle Rain” is a tender bossa nova performance.
-Derived from Black Orpheus, a movie presented the rhythm style of Brazilian music. ”Smoke Gets In Your Eyes” is a wistful standard.
-It was first written in 1933 for Roberta, an operetta on Broadway by Jerome Kern and Otto Harbach.
+Derived from Black Orpheus, a movie presented the rhythm style of Brazilian music. ”Smoke Gets In Your Eyes” is a pensively sad and melancholy standard.
+First written in 1933 for Roberta, an operetta on Broadway by Jerome Kern and Otto Harbach indicates the transformation of the rendition.
 Nat "King" Cole performed the song and the Platters, as well as other great talents.
-“Some Other Time” is a jewel and is rarely performed.
-The song arranged by Leonard Bernstein with lyrics by Comden.
+“Some Other Time” is a jewel and is rarely performed with the song arranged by Leonard Bernstein and lyrics by Betty Comden.

 All jazzy and with emotional lucidity is wonderful.
 The depth and above all maturity she sings cherished.
 Her renditions are deep of early dawn.
 The thoughts of bygone sorrows looking for kindhearted comforts is tangible.

 Jazz standards tickle my ears and fill my heart with delight.
-To hear Barbra Streisand sing them on the album Love is Answer is pure joy.
-Focusing on all album’s songs, I nod to “In the Wee Small Hours of the Morning” as my ultimate my favorite.
-A praised Sinatra standard, and Barbra’s version is frothy, despondent, and enchanting.
+Barbra Streisand sings them on Love is Answer, and I hear pure joy.
+Of all the songs on the album, I pick “In the Wee Small Hours of the Morning” as my ultimate favorite.
+I praise Frank Sinatra's version of this standard, and Barbra’s version is frothy despondent and enchanting.

 © 2018 Kenna McHugh